 Discover below the testimony of Motoko Kotani, Professor at the Mathematical Institute of Tohoku University and Executive Vice President of Tohoku University for Research.
 She is the president-elect of the International Science Council.

-Motoko tells us about her experience as a mathematician in this interview.
+In this interview, Motoko tells us about her experience as a mathematician.
 She also speaks about the difficulties for women to access scientific careers in Japan and the type of initiatives she has set up to promote gender diversity in science in such a context.

 IHES: What is your experience at IHES?

 Motoko Kotani: I always wanted to visit IHES.
 Before doing a long stay there, I had been to IHES only for workshops, conferences, and some events of that kind.
 When I was awarded a grant to stay in France for a full year, IHES was my obvious choice.
 Of course, I knew that IHES was one of the best research centers related to mathematics, but I did not know much about its research environment before my visit.